Concepts

 vCPU Resource Management

-vCPU resource modifications are performed offline (with the machine powered off).
+vCPU resource modifications are performed cold (machine powered off).
 The platform supports up to 254 vCPUs per virtual machine (theoretical limit), with successful tests conducted on Linux VMs equipped with 128 vCPUs.

 It is important to note that guest operating system support is a critical factor during resource allocation.
 An allocation exceeding the limits supported by the operating system can lead to significant performance issues.